Entanglement and products: Background

 We finish this section with a couple of remarks.

-\begin{remark} Examples when entanglement of formation is nonzero can be found in \cite{wootters:98} or \cite[16.9]{be:17}. \end{remark} \begin{remark} From the perspective of applications to the Hilbert spaces that appear in Berezin-Toeplitz quantization, one might try to do the following.
+\begin{remark} It is easy to provide an example of a state with a nonzero entanglement of formation: e.g. $\Po _v$, where $v$ is a nondecomposable unit vector is such a mixed state.
+Other examples of states with nonzero entanglement of formation can be found in \cite{wootters:98}, \cite[16.9]{be:17}. \end{remark} \begin{remark} From the perspective of applications to the Hilbert spaces that appear in Berezin-Toeplitz quantization, one might try to do the following.
 Let $V$ be a finite-dimensional Hilbert space.
 Also pick an inner product on $V^*$.
 Let $v\in V$ be a vector of norm $1$.
 There is an isomorphism

 Calculate the entanglement entropy of the vector $\iota(\Po _v)$.
 However, the answer will always be zero, and so an attempt to use entropy this way is not fruitful. \end{remark}